CapSap/CapSap/README.md

 - 👋 Hi, I’m @CapSap
 - 👀 I’m interested in react.
-- 🌱 I’m currently learning react.
+- 🌱 I’m currently studying with _nology.
 - 💞️ I’m looking to collaborate on react

 <!---